denten-books/plain-text/2-device.md

 computer servers in the service of the world's largest purveyors of literature service also air traffic control and covert intelligence agencies [@soyata_combat:_2012; @logicworks_government_2015].
-The small computer in your pocket is used to read books and to detonate explosives alike.
+The small computer in your pocket can also be used both to read books and to detonate explosives.

 These conditions compel us---historians, philologists, et al.---to reconsider the cozy relationship we have had with books since the advent of the Gutenberg